 2 Ways to Delete App Leftover Files on Mac

-Did you know that when you uninstall an application by dragging it to the Trash, the application will leave traces on your Mac?
-Over time, these residual files will continue to take up your space, which may make your Mac perform poorly.
-To get rid of them completely, you can delete them manually or through a third-party uninstaller like BuhoCleaner.
+Did you know that uninstalling an application by simply dragging it to the Trash leaves behind traces on your Mac?
+Over time, these residual files continue to occupy space, potentially slowing down your Mac's performance.
+To completely remove them, you can either manually delete them or use a third-party uninstaller like BuhoCleaner.

-In the following article, we will show you detailed steps on how to remove leftover files of uninstalled apps on Mac.
+In this article, we will provide you with detailed steps on how to remove leftover files from uninstalled apps on your Mac.

 Let's get started.

 How to Manually Delete Leftover Files of Uninstalled Apps on Mac